Planet Parade

-Planet Parade (Парад планет) is a 1984 drama film directed by Vadim Abdrashitov.
+Planet Parade (Парад планет) is a 1984 Soviet fantasy drama film directed by Vadim Abdrashitov.
 The film's script was written by Aleksandr Mindadze and was based on the final part of the trilogy by Ukrainian writer Yevgeny Gutsalo, novel Planet Parade.
-Party primary contest 42nd Venice International Film Festival.
+It was nominated for the Golden Lion prize at the 42nd Venice International Film Festival.

 Plot

 The film takes place in the USSR in 1984.
 Six forty-year-old men are cut off from ordinary life by draft for military reservists, the last one at their age.
 They represent a cross-section of the Soviet society of that time: an astronomer, a butcher from a shop, a factory worker, a loader, an architect, and a trolleybus driver (elected as people's deputy).
 Some of them know each other due to previous guerrilla assemblies and are friendly with each other, but by their own admission rarely spend time together — the reasons include work, mundane everyday life which leaves little time for leisure and, in general, differing interests and values.
 During the military exercises, their artillery battery, having successfully completed the task, was destroyed by the enemy, and the heroes, as ordered by the command, are seemingly dying.
 Thus, until the end of assembly, they remain in reserve for a few more days.
 Having missed the train to the city at the station, the heroes, having become "spirits from the other world", decide to finish the war game.